 Agroventures Park is Rotorua's very own adventure park, with loads of adrenalin fuelled activities to choose from - Shweeb, Swoop, Agrojet - and Bungy!

-You are taken to the top of the Bungy pod in a crane - this experience is scary in itself as you stand attached to a bungy chord on top of a quivering bungy pod.
+You are taken to the top of the Bungy pod in a crane - this experience is scary in itself as you stand attached to a bungy cord on top of a quivering bungy pod.
 The greenery (much like Hobbiton) surrounds you as you prepare for yet another 'once in a lifetime' experience.

 I must admit - the second Bungy Jump was worse than the first!
 I knew exactly what to expect.
 I was eager to get another freefall fix - however could not stand that nervous feeling leading up to it...
 "Why am I doing this to myself?"